Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Liouville-space formulation and mixed-state fidelity

-In the pure-state setting, one can quantify closeness by the overlap between two state vectors and derive bounds by projecting onto the subspace associated with the initial state~\cite{Lychkovskiy:2016pfb,Chen:2021gbb,Chen:2022qyb}.
+In the pure-state setting, closeness can be quantified by the overlap between the two state vectors, and corresponding bounds can be derived by projecting onto the subspace associated with the initial state~\cite{Lychkovskiy:2016pfb,Chen:2021gbb,Chen:2022qyb}.
 For mixed states, however, there are several inequivalent notions of fidelity and distance~\cite{Jozsa94,Nielsen00,Wang_2008,Wilde17,Liang19}.
-Common choices, such as the Uhlmann fidelity~\cite{uhlmann76} or the trace distance~\cite{Holevo73,Helstrom76,FuchsVanDeGraaf99}, are often difficult to evaluate for generic many-body states because they involve matrix square roots or require the computation of trace norms (typically via diagonalization or singular-value decomposition).
+Common choices, such as the Uhlmann fidelity~\cite{uhlmann76} and the trace distance~\cite{Holevo73,Helstrom76,FuchsVanDeGraaf99}, are often difficult to evaluate for generic many-body states, since they involve matrix square roots or trace norms, typically requiring diagonalization or singular-value decomposition.